-- Call 440-546-5960 to check for the latest closure information before visiting.
+- Be prepared by checking closure information before visiting.
+Call 440-546-5960 to check for the latest closure information before visiting.
 A recorded message will give the most up-to-date information.
 We will temporarily close parking areas, trails, boardwalks, and viewing locations as necessary to remain within the guidance for safe social distancing.

 - Be flexible and do your part to reduce crowding.
 Opt for less-crowded park locations and less-crowded days of the week to visit.
 Weekends are always more crowded than weekdays.
 If you encounter a crowded location, do not get out of your vehicle.
 Please choose another location and park only in designated parking spots.

 - Be kind to other visitors and park staff.
 Stay home if you are sick, stay 6 feet away from other visitors, travel clockwise on loop trails, pick up after your pet, and stay on established trails.